 Laura received her Bachelor of Science degree from Toccoa Falls College in Communications.
 Her previous work history includes the Department of Family and Children Services, Legacy Link, and Circle of Hope.
-During that time, Laura also joined the local volunteer fire department and returned to school to obtain her Firefighter 1 and EMT degrees.
-Recognizing that she had a passion for the above, she was then hired with the Forsyth County Fire Department where she served as a Fire Prevention Training Officer.
+During that time, Laura also joined the local volunteer fire department and returned to school to obtain her Firefighter 1 and Paramedic degrees.
+Recognizing that she had a passion for fire safety, she was then hired with the Forsyth County Fire Department where she served as a Fire Prevention Training Officer.
 While at the fire department, she assisted her agency in adopting and implementing the Safe Kids program in Forsyth County.
-Active in her community serving as a Firefighter/Advanced EMT with Lumpkin County Emergency Services, as well as her church; Laura resides in Dawsonville with her husband James and two incredibly energetic daughters, Launie age eleven, and Reyanne age seven.